wayfair-incubator/forker/README.md

 The GitHub account for the person requesting the fork.

 > 💡 **Note:** This is only required if you are managing a GitHub organization, and wish to associate a specific user with the fork request.
 If neither `org` nor `user` inputs are specified, `forker` will default to forking the repository into your own GitHub account.
+Similarly, if _only_ `user` is provided without an accompanying `org`, forker will ignore the field, since users cannot create forks on behalf of other users, only GitHub organizations.

 **Example:** `lelia`